 How to Make a DIY Repair Serum

-Not only does the oil help trap moisture in the skin, but the water actually helps the oil absorb better so it doesn’t just sit on my face (giving it a nice, oily sheen!).
-For even better results, apply after using a toner like witch hazel, green tea or apple cider vinegar to help shrink pores and lock in vitamins and minerals.
+Not only does the oil help trap moisture in the skin, but the water actually helps the oil absorb better, so it doesn’t just sit on my face, giving it a nice, oily sheen).
+For even better results, apply after using a toner like witch hazel, green tea, or apple cider vinegar to shrink pores and lock in vitamins and minerals.

 Serum for Scars and Discoloration

-- In a small dropper bottle, combine your pumpkin seed, lavender, frankincense and carrot seed oils.
+- In a small dropper bottle, combine your pumpkin seed, lavender, frankincense, and carrot seed oils.

-- Finally, fill your dropper bottle to the top with rosehip oil.
+- Finally, fill your dropper bottle to the top with rosehip seed oil.
 Screw the cap on and give it a gentle shake to mix the oils.